September 27, 2018

 Why we need cover letters for talent recruitment

 That’s what a good cover letter does.
 It shows why you’re different to everyone else who’s applied.
-It tells me why I should read your CV in the first place.
+Explains why I should read your CV in the first place.
 It draws the connections between what you’ve done – your education, skills, experience and past career – and the job you’re applying for.

 In doing so, it makes the HR department or recruiter’s job easy by doing the heavy lifting and letting you explain yourself up front so that you’re on the front foot when it comes to helping them form an opinion of you.